Two Days on the Dingle Peninsula

 Temperance Hall and Marie Antoinette Plaque

-Near the western edge of Main Street are two interesting reminders of Dingle’s past.
+Near the western edge of Main Street are two interesting historical spots.
 If walking west on Main Street, on your right you’ll see Temperance Hall.
-This is from a 19th century movement in Ireland whose aim was to reduce the country’s alcohol consumption.
+This is from a 19th-century movement in Ireland whose aim was to reduce the country’s alcohol consumption.

 Across the street is an even more fascinating relic of the past.
 It’s a plaque on the side of a building that was to act as a safe house for the French queen Marie Antoinette.
-In 1792, a plan was hatched to rescue Marie Antoinette from French revolutionaries and bring her to Dingle where she would be safe from the guillotine.
-However, Marie refused to leave her family, and the rest is history, as they say.
+In 1792, a plan was hatched to rescue Marie Antoinette from French revolutionaries and bring her to the Dingle Peninsula where she would be safe from the guillotine.
+However, Marie refused to leave her family, and the rest is history.

 Dingle Walk of Fame